Wisconsin Walleye War: Background of court cases

 During the 1970s, American Indian activism increased on a number of fronts, in terms of land claims, treaty rights, and tribal sovereignty to exercise traditional practices.
 This particular conflict started in 1973, when two members of the Lac Courte Oreilles Band of the Ojibwe Nation crossed a reservation boundary that divided Chief Lake, cut a hole in the ice, and harvested fish with spears, contrary to Wisconsin state laws.
 In a class taught by attorney Larry Leventhal, the members had learned their band held by treaty an unresolved claim to off-reservation hunting and fishing rights in the northern part of the state.
 The members were arrested and a Sawyer County judge convicted them under state law of poaching, as they were fishing out of season.

 The Lac Courte Oreilles band joined the legal fight on behalf of the two tribal members, contending that they had the right to fish off the reservation without restrictions because of mid-19th-century treaties made by the bands with the U.S. government; at the time, the bands ceded hundreds of thousands of acres of land to the U.S. The case was heard in U.S. District Court as it related to treaty rights.
 This court upheld the band's treaty rights to traditional hunting and fishing throughout its former territories, without regulation by the state.
 The state appealed, and the Seventh Court of Appeals' decision also upheld the rights of the Ojibwe.
 The state appealed again, but the United States Supreme Court declined to hear the state's argument to reverse the lower court decision.
-After the highest court refused to reverse, five other Chippewa bands joined the Lac Courte Oreilles' legal action.
+After the highest court refused to reverse, five other Ojibwe bands joined the Lac Courte Oreilles' legal action.
 The Seventh Circuit sent the case back to U.S. District Court with instructions for the court to determine the scope of the treaty rights and to resolve conflicts related to regulation of off-reservation resources.

-On August 21, 1987, the U.S. District Court Judge Barbara Crabb ruled that six Ojibwe (Chippewa) tribal governments had the right under these federal treaties for hunting and fishing throughout their former territories.
+On August 21, 1987, the U.S. District Court Judge Barbara Crabb ruled that six Ojibwe tribal governments had the right under these federal treaties for hunting and fishing throughout their former territories.
 In settling questions about regulation of off-reservation hunting and fishing, Judge Crabb ruled the state could intervene to protect natural resources, but that tribes had the right first to establish their own regulatory system.
 This could prevail if they showed the court their system was as protective of the resource as was the state's system.
 After detailed scientific testimony, Crabb approved a natural resource code adopted by the six tribal governments, which allowed members to harvest walleye and other fish using traditional methods during the spawning season, when lakes are closed to state-licensed anglers.